sparckles/Robyn/docs/hosting.md

 To deploy this app on Railway, we need to create a Railway account.
 We can do so by going on the [Railway HomePage](https://railway.app/).

-Press the "Login" button and select to login with a Github account.
+Press the "Login" button and select "login with a GitHub account."

 ![image](https://user-images.githubusercontent.com/70811425/202867604-10a09f87-ecb9-4a42-ae90-1359223049bc.png)